GAIA-X4PLC-AAD/ontology-management-base/README.md

 - SHACL Shapes are stored in Turtle files having the suffix `_shacl`.
 Example:
   `sensor_shacl.ttl`
 - The example instance of a SHACL Shape is stored in json-ld format in a json file with the suffix `_instance`.
 Example: `sensor_instance.json`.
 The content stored in the json file is also called _claims_.
   - The [SD-Creation-Wizard](https://sd-creation-wizard.gxfs.gx4fm.org/) can be used to generate the example instance of a SHACL Shape.

 ### Ontologies

-- Class must be a subclass of one of the Gaia-X base classes
+- Class TYPE A may be a subclass of one of the Gaia-X base classes
+- Class TYPE B may optionally be an `envited-x:SimulationAsset` subclass
 - The name of the class must be in PascalCase.
 Example: `Sensor`
 - The attributes of the class must be in camelCase.
 Example: `sensorType`
 - The prefix of the ontology must point to this repository.
 Example for `sensor`: